Provably Safe Generative Sampling with Constricting Barrier Functions: Guidance of flow-based models via constricting CBFs

-Our method of refining the CBF over the sampling horizon stands in contrast to projection-based methods, which apply corrections independently of the noise schedule and therefore pay the same distributional cost at every step, disrupting global structure when applied early and overriding fine details when applied late.
-The experimental consequence is visible in Figure~\ref{fig:color_results}: projection-based enforcement (b) satisfies the constraint but destroys semantic coherence, whereas our CBF-guided sampling (a,~c) preserves realistic scene structure by deferring to the model during the critical structure-forming phase.
-Having established the theoretical foundations for safe sampling, we now turn to practical implementation.
+Our refinement of the CBF over the sampling horizon stands in contrast to projection-based methods, which apply corrections independently of the noise schedule and therefore pay the same distributional cost at every step, disrupting global structure when applied early and overriding fine details when applied late.
+The experimental consequence is visible in Figure~\ref{fig:color_results}: projection-based enforcement~(b) satisfies the constraint but destroys semantic coherence, whereas our CBF-guided sampling~(a,~c) preserves realistic scene structure by deferring to the model during the critical structure-forming phase.